 Communications specialist Erin Hennessy will facilitate an interactive workshop “Finding—and Using—Your Voice: A Communications Toolkit for Advocates”.
 The workshop will cover effective advocacy and communication topics such as personal branding, interpersonal communications, intergroup dynamics, and media training.
-Student preregistration required and will be available in January 2018.
+Registration is now closed.

 12:00 Noon: Check-in

 12:30 pm Luncheon and presentation followed by an afternoon interactive workshop

 Part of the Weissman Center for Leadership series Advocacy in the Public Domain.

 Vice President, TVP Communications

 Erin A. Hennessy is vice president at TVP Communications, a national public relations agency focused on higher education.
 She brings to the agency more than 20 years of communications experience and expertise in the areas of higher education policy, communication strategy, media outreach, crisis communication, and new media.

 Hennessy previously served as assistant vice president for Public Affairs and Publishing at the American Council on Education (ACE), the nation’s most visible and influential higher education association.
 In this role, she served as a trusted advisor to the Council’s senior leadership, crafting strategic communications plans to promote and position ACE in the public sphere.
 She developed and implemented the Council’s media and public relations strategy, helped strengthen ACE’s brand through direction of its graphic identity, and supervised the editing and layout of all Council publications, including the member magazine, The Presidency.